ajgifford/keepwatching-types/docs/statistics-types.md

 - `showId: number` - Unique identifier for the show
 - `title: string` - Display title of the show
-- `status: FullWatchStatusType` - Current watch status
+- `status: WatchStatus` - Current watch status
 - `totalEpisodes: number` - Total episodes in the show
 - `watchedEpisodes: number` - Episodes the user has watched
 - `percentComplete: number` - Completion percentage (0-100)